Crew Exploration Vehicle: Post Constellation

 After reviewing the Augustine Report, and following congressional testimony, the Obama administration decided to exclude Constellation from the 2011 United States federal budget.
 On February 1, 2010, the President's proposed budget was released, which included no funding for the project, and it became law on April 15, 2011.
 The Orion CEV would survive the cancellation for future mission to the Moon, near earth asteroids, and Mars.
 It was renamed the Orion Multipurpose Crew Vehicle as it would now be a single vehicle rather than the multiple designs originally proposed and launch on the Space Launch System.
 The Orion MPCV is the major crewed element of NASA's current Artemis Program.
-The vehicle undertook its first flight with the SLS in 2022 on Artemis 1 and the first crewed flight is currently scheduled for No earlier than September of 2025 on Artemis 2.
+The vehicle undertook its first flight with the SLS in 2022 on Artemis I and the first crewed flight occurred in April of 2026 on Artemis II.
 Lockheed Martin has been contracted for up to 12 vehicles.

 Asteroid Redirect Mission

 The Asteroid Redirect Mission (ARM), also known as the Asteroid Retrieval and Utilization (ARU) mission and the Asteroid Initiative, was a space mission proposed by NASA in 2013.
-The Asteroid Retrieval Robotic Mission (ARRM) spacecraft would rendezvous with a large near-Earth asteroid and use robotic arms with anchoring grippers to retrieve a 4-meter boulder from the asteroid.
+The Asteroid Retrieval Robotic Mission (ARRM) spacecraft would rendezvous with a large near-Earth asteroid and use robotic arms with anchoring grippers to retrieve a 4 m boulder from the asteroid.
 It would then be visited by the Orion spacecraft in lunar orbit on Exploration Mission 5 in the mid 2020s.
 It was later changed so that the asteroid would be brought to the Exploration Gateway Platform where the Orion would then visit it.
 ARM was cancelled by the Trump administration in 2017.